theharveyz/cms/intl.en-US/User Guide/Cloud service monitoring/NAT gateway monitoring.md

     -   You can view the monitoring data for up to 14 consecutive days.

 -   View monitoring data
-    1. Log on to the.[CloudMonitor console](https://partners-intl.console.aliyun.com/#/cms).
+    1. Log on to the[CloudMonitor console](https://partners-intl.console.aliyun.com/#/cms).
     2. Go to the **NAT Gateway** instance list under **Cloud Service Monitoring**.
     3. Click an instance name or click **Monitoring Chart** in the **Actions**column to access the instance monitoring details page and view various metrics.
     4. Click **Time Range** quick selection button from the upper menu or use the specific selection function.
 You can view the monitoring data for up to 14 consecutive days.